 Rinse and pat the steaks dry with paper towels.
 Generously coat each with the rub on both sides and wrap in foil or plastic wrap.
 Put them in the fridge for at least 2 hours.
 The steaks can sit overnight in the refrigerator.
 When ready to cook, remove the steaks from the refrigerator and bring to room temperature.
 If you let them sit overnight, apply a little more of the chocolate rub to the steaks to coat.

 Although you can cook this on the gas grill, I prefer it on a cast iron skillet as it keeps the flavors better.
 Gas grilling chars a lot of the rub due to the sugar and you lose the flavors.
 The skillet, on the other hand, sears the meat and forms a crust.
 The following instructions are for pan grilling the steaks.

-Heat 1-2 teaspoons of canola/vegetable oil in a large oven-proof skillet or frying pan over high heat.
+Heat 1-2 teaspoons of oil/lard in a large oven-proof skillet or frying pan over high heat.
 Sear the steaks for about 3 minutes on each side or until a nice crust forms.
 Finish cooking the steaks in the oven until they are done the way you like them.

 Let the steaks rest 5 minutes before cutting to seal in the juices.

 Serve and enjoy!